chiefy/docker-mediawiki/README.md

 ## About

 I have been looking around for a decent docker-based orchestration of Mediawiki, yet haven't found one.
-As an exercise I got Mediawiki running on lightweight Alpine linux based docker images of latest nginx, and php5-fpm w/ Mediawiki.
+As an exercise I got Mediawiki running on lightweight Alpine Linux based docker images of latest nginx, and php7-fpm w/ Mediawiki.
 This setup uses MySQL for persistence, but you can use any of the engines that mediawiki supports (postgres, sqlite etc.).

 ## Usage